Top 13 Famous Markets in London You Can’t Miss

 A Food Lover’s Paradise

-Borough Market Highlights:
+Borough Market in Southwark, London

 2) Camden Market & Camden Lock Market